Blades and Virtualization Aren’t Mutually Exclusive: Part Two, IBM Power Sizing

 By Aaron Delp

-This is the second part of a series of articles on Blades and Virtualization.
+This is the second part of a series of articles on blades and virtualization.
 The first article is found here.
 Today, I will present IBM rack servers versus blade servers and explore the power consumption for each.

 In case you need it again, here is the hardware platform I will be using as the standard: